-How you can help displaced Ukrainians and how we will support you8/25/2022
+How you can help displaced Ukrainians and how we will support you1/5/2024

 The war in Ukraine is a real-time tragedy that’s affecting the entire world.
 Millions of Ukrainian people have been displaced from their country and homes, particularly women, children, and seniors.
-According to the United Nations, over 12 million Ukrainians have fled their homes since the Russian invasion.
+According to the United Nations, millions of refugees from Ukraine have fled their homes since the Russian invasion.

 This crisis touches British Columbia, too

 Emergency times require emergency assistance.
 Concerned by the crisis, British Columbian families have opened their homes to displaced Ukrainians.
-To date, over 4,500 Ukrainians have arrived in BC and that number is projected to hit 10,000-15,000 Ukrainians by the end of the year.
-So far, United Way BC has secured 300 housing units for people arriving from Ukraine.
+More than 11,000 Ukrainians have arrived in BC, with that number predicted to rise throughout 2024.
+So far, United Way BC has secured 350 housing units for people arriving from Ukraine.

 That still leaves a lot of people who desperately seek shelter in a short time span.
 Unfortunately, displaced Ukrainians don’t get the type of funding and support they need to seek safety and belonging in Canada.
 The need to find a safe place to live is vital for these families fleeing from war, and the situation is made even more challenging by BC’s rental housing crisis.

 Many British Columbians want to help, but don’t know where to start.
 At BCAA, we believe in the power of community and, as a long-time supporter of United Way BC, we felt this was an area where we could help.